What is Form 1099-K?

 Added by TaxBandits Team

-Form 1099-K has to be filed by the Payment Settlement Entity (PSE) for reporting the gross amount of reportable transactions made in the calendar year.
-The PSE includes any banks, organizations, or third-party settlement organizations that transfer funds or payments to the payee on behalf of the payee’s client.
+The IRS Form 1099-K must be filed by the Payment Settlement Entity (PSE) for reporting the gross amount of reportable transactions made in the calendar year.
+The PSE includes any banks, organizations, or third-party settlement organizations that transfer funds or payments to the payee on behalf of the payee's client.

-Send a copy of Form 1099-K to the participating payee, if one of the following criteria is met.
+You must receive 1099-K if one of the following criteria is met:

 If the PSE has made settlement payments to the offshore accounts, other than the US, there is no need for filing Form 1099-K. Yet, there are some situations where the PSE has to submit this form for offshore payment transactions if at least one of the below conditions apply.